 In 100m, at the junction with Woodhurst Park, turn half-left onto a narrow tarmac path between fences, heading N. After climbing steadily for 200m this comes out onto the A25.
 Cross this busy road carefully and go straight ahead down East Hill Road.
 Turn right at a roundabout into Station Road West.

 There are two possible tea places towards the end of the parade of shops on the right: Robertsons and Café Papillon.
 The Oxted Inn is on the right of the station entrance.
-You could also take the pedestrian tunnel under the station and go through a small parking area into Station Road East: Caffè Nero is on the left and there are other coffee shops down the road to the right.
+You could also take the pedestrian tunnel under the station and go through a small parking area into Station Road East: Caffè Nero is on the left; Coughlans Bakery and other coffee shops are down the road to the right.

 Unless you want to go directly to Oxted station via the High Street and Church Lane, leave Old Oxted by heading south on Beadles Lane.
 Turn left at the Old School and take a footpath to the right of a driveway which curves round to the right to reach Spring Lane.
 Turn left past Oxted Mill and take a footpath on the left across fields to Woodhurst Lane.
 Turn left along the road, then in 100m turn half-left onto an enclosed footpath.
 Go across the A25 and down East Hill Road.
 Turn right at a roundabout into Station Road West.

 The main route to the station loops round via Oxted Mill, but if you are in a hurry you could take the short cut along roads in §14b.

 From the crossroads by the Old Bell, head S on Beadles Lane.
 In 200m turn left in front of the Old School into Springfield.
 Where this road bends left, keep ahead on a driveway and in 25m veer right onto a footpath going alongside it.
 This soon curves round to the right, later with a stream and then a mill pond on the left.
 Follow the path out to Spring Lane and turn left.